FortiethAtom4/nanoscrape/README.md

 # BUGS

-List up to date as of 5/19/2024
+List up to date as of 5/22/2024
-- WARNING: There is a bug with automated logins which causes the scraper to time out after the page loads.
-Do not use automated logins for pocket.shonenmagazine.com for the time being.
+- There is a bug with automated logins which causes the scraper to time out after the page loads.
-- There is a bug for some sites where the scraper collects a blank image as the first image for the chapter.
-This can be annoying because it sets the page indexes off by 1, but is otherwise harmless and will be dealt with after the above bug is fixed.
+    - This bug MAY be fixed now, but tests are still ongoing.
-- There is a bug at the end of scraping a chapter where the scraper collects 0 new images a few times before saving them.
-This is caused by pages at the ends of chapters which the scraper already collected but still loops over in case it missed any.
-This bug is harmless but annoying and will be dealt with in the future.
+- There is a bug for Ciao chapters where a blank image is scraped and downloaded.
+For some reason in testing it always seemed to be ordered at the same index.
+This bug does not affect valid images, and chapters appear to still be successfully scraped, but it disrupts the scraper's page numbering which can be very annoying for long chapters.